Our Staff

 PROGRAM MANAGER & COUNSELOR

-Lauren has over 10 years of experience working in the behavioral health and substance use disorder field.
-She has had a variety of roles at Soledad House which gives her a unique understanding and relatability to the women she works with.
-Lauren obtained her Alcohol and Other Drug Studies certificate at San Diego City College in 2019 and is certified in the state of California as an SUDCC II.
-She is currently working on towards her Masters of Social Work degree at the University of Utah and is set to complete her graduate program at the end of 2023.
+Lauren obtained her Alcohol and Other Drug Studies certificate from San Diego City College in 2019 and is certified in the state of California as an SUDCC II.
+She completed her Master of Social Work (MSW) degree at the University of Utah and is currently registered in California as an Associate Clinical Social Worker (ACSW).

-Lauren believes that fostering an environment of empowerment, self-worth, community, and healing is an essential piece in the recovery process.
-Lauren is dedicated to making sure the women at Soledad are getting their needs met and is grateful to walk alongside the women as they begin their journey into recovery.
+Lauren is passionate about fostering an environment rooted in empowerment, self-worth, community, and healing—elements she believes are essential in the recovery process.
+She is deeply committed to ensuring the women at Soledad House feel supported, understood, and equipped to meet their needs.
+Lauren is grateful to walk alongside clients as they begin their journey toward long-term recovery.

 Dr. Alexis Gutierrez-Rafe